 Sourdough or Einkorn for Gluten Intolerant?

 Some gluten intolerant individuals are able to eat ancient, non-hybridized einkorn wheat that contains “good gluten“.
-Other cannot.
-Certainly, neither of choices are appropriate for those with the genetic condition known as Celiac disease.
+Others cannot.
+Certainly, neither of these choices is appropriate for those with the genetic condition known as Celiac disease.

 Caveat: There is research that indicates that Celiacs can safely consume sourdough bread.
 However, more research needs to be done to nail down how long the dough must ferment, which probiotic strains break down gluten the best, and so on.
 Another danger is that most of the store sourdough bread commercially available is fake!
 Hint: If you want the real deal that won’t cost an arm and a leg, it is a good idea to learn how to make sourdough bread yourself.

-For the time being at least, gluten avoidance seems to be the best policy for the genetically gluten intolerant.
+For the time being at least, gluten avoidance seems to be the best policy for those that are genetically gluten intolerant.